For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Poor Prompt: “Climate change and weather.”

-8. Diversity in phrasing:
+8. Diversity in Phrasing:

 When exploring a topic or generating multiple responses, varying the phrasing or wording of the prompt can yield diverse perspectives and insights.
 This prevents the model from repeating similar answers and encourages creative thinking.